Credit Card Icon

 Understand OD and OS: Definitions and Importance

-For example, a prescription stating ‘OD -2.00’ indicates that the right eye has a refractive error of -2.00 diopters, an important detail for planning lens surgery.
+For example, a prescription stating ‘OD -2.00’ indicates that the right eye has a refractive error of -2.00 diopters, an important detail for planning your vision correction.
 It’s common to feel uncertain about these terms, as recent studies show that many patients lack clarity, which can affect their understanding of treatment options and outcomes.
-Ophthalmologists emphasize that having a solid grasp of OD and OS can greatly enhance your engagement and satisfaction during the surgical process.
+Ophthalmologists emphasize that having a solid grasp of these terms can greatly enhance your engagement and satisfaction during the treatment process.

 We are here to help you through this process, ensuring you feel informed and supported every step of the way.